top of page

 Once a valid referral is received Dr Wilson will review this and a member of his staff will contact you to schedule an appointment or to arrange a procedure.
 We aim to do this within a 2 week time frame of receiving your referral.

 Dr Wilson will organise any additional investigations thought necessary prior to your appointment or procedure, for example, extra blood tests or scans.
 You will be involved in all decisions about your health care.
-Results will be communicated to you in a timely manner and face to face consultation appointments will be made according to capacity or clinically necessity.
+Results will be communicated to you in a timely manner and appointments will be made according to capacity and/or clinically necessity.

 Prior to a consultation or procedure with Dr. Wilson you will be asked for information regarding your Private Health Insurance status and Medicare number.